Classes

 swing dance classes

-What we do in extender classes
+What we do in extender lindy hop classes

 Extender classes build on the basic steps and skills introduced in the beginner blocks.